dreamind/ix/project/phase3/phase3-3.md

 An interactive web application
 ===============================

-**This project specification may be updated to make corrections or clarifications; we will make an announcement about significant changes (Last updated: 20 May 2015, 17.30pm).**
+**This project specification may be updated to make corrections or clarifications; we will make an announcement about significant changes.**

-**To be completed by small groups (three students)<br />
+**To be completed by small groups (three students).
 Late penalty: You will lose two marks for every day (or part thereof) that your submission is late.**

 Overview
 --------

 The purpose of the project is to give you an experience in creating a non-trivial web-application that combines many of the skills and technologies you have learnt during the semester.
 It is also an opportunity for you to gain experience working in a team on a challenging task.

-You will implement an interactive web application in Python, which will be ideally hosted on IVLE.
+You will implement an interactive web application in Python.
 Developing this application will involve data gathering, data processing, data visualisation and data analysis.

 What data should you use for the application?
 -----------------------------------

 A dataset of your choice.
-Your application could use data in any format (CSV, XML or JSON), the data can be hosted in IVLE or retrieved remotely from an on-demand data service.
+Your application could use data in any format (CSV, XML or JSON), the data can be hosted in your application or retrieved remotely from an on-demand data service.
 You do not have to use all the data in the file, only a sufficient number of entries to show all the required functionality of the application and an interesting insight from the data.
-Note that IVLE places limiting constraints on how much computation your application can perform.
-Large data sets may cause your application to overstep those constraints.

-Part 1: A pivot table builder (7%)
+Part 1: A pivot table builder (5%)
 -----------------------------------

 You need to design an interactive pivot builder of your selected dataset.
 This application should allow users to select two categorical attributes of your selected dataset, an attribute for the aggregated value, and a filter by value option.
 The cells of the pivot table output should be coloured according to the aggregated value.
 The colours can be taken from monochromatic or dichromatic palette.